 - Human papillomavirus (HPV) infection is the most common cause.
 It affects the moist membranes or lining of the body.
 Having anal sex may usually increase the risk of developing an HPV infection.

-- Having a history of other cancers, such as cervical cancer, vaginal or vulval cancer.
+- Having a history of other cancers, such as cervical cancer, or vaginal or vulval cancer.

 - Smoking is often considered a risk factor for developing almost any type of cancer.